Academic year 2025/26

 - Continuing students must enrol as present or absent for the following study year on Peppi.

 - Tuition fee-paying students do not enrol on Peppi for the following study year, but rather, they must first pay the first instalment of the tuition fee for the following study year.
 This payment is a part of the enrolment process.
 Once the payment is received by Centria, the student is added to Peppi as a present student for the following study year.
-This will be done by the Student Affairs Office.
+This will be done by the Student Services.
+Detailed instructions (including payment schedule) will be sent separately.

-- If the student enrols as absent for statutory reasons, they must submit the appropriate documentation via Peppi (E-application) by 31 August.
+- If the student enrols as absent for statutory reasons, they must submit the appropriate documentation via Peppi (E-application) by 31 August for autumn term and by 15 January for spring term.

-- Changes to the enrolment for the spring term can be done via Peppi (E-application) between 1 December and 31 December.
+- Changes to the enrolment for the spring term can be done via Peppi between 1 December and 15 January.

-Students on the extended study right do not enrol on Peppi for the study year.
-Registration for the remaining study time has been done by the Student Affairs Office (based on the decision of the application for the extended study right).
-There is no right of absence.
+Students on an extended study time do not enroll for the study year in Peppi.
+Registration for the remaining study time has been done by the Student Services (based on the decision of the application for extended study right).
+The student does not have the right for statutory absence included in regular completion time and cannot enroll as absent.

 Students who started their studies before 1 August 2015